anjieyang/anjieyang/README.md

 ### Hi there, I'm Anjie 👋

-- 🧑🏻‍💻 I’m a final year undergrad majoring in Computer Science.
+- 🧑🏻‍💻 I'm a final year undergraduate student majoring in Computer Science at the University of Ottawa.

-- 🔬 My research interests are in Machine Learning and Epidemiology.
+- 🔬 My research interests lie at the intersection of Machine Learning and Epidemiology.

-- 📚 I’m currently working on integrating XR and Gen AI in 3D Design, Machine Learning, and Epidemiology.
+- 📚 Currently, I'm engaged in projects involving Diffusion Models and Human-Computer Interaction.

-- 🥰 I’m also interested in various Machine Learning domains, including Computer Vision and Natural Language Processing.
+- 🥰 I have a keen interest in exploring various domains within Machine Learning, particularly Computer Vision and MLLMs.

 <!--
 **anjieyang/anjieyang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.